Skip to Content

 Hindu statues at the Batu Caves

-At the top of the cave is a big hole in the rock which allows natural light to illuminate the area.
+A big hole in the rock at the top of the cave allows natural light to illuminate the area.

 The dramatic limestone cliffs also make the Batu Caves a wonderful place to rock climb.

-Along with rock climbing, there's also a cliff in the area that's used as an official BASE jumping (free jumping with nothing but a parachute) launch pad.
+Along with rock climbing, a cliff in the area is also used as an official BASE jumping (free jumping with nothing but a parachute) launch pad.

 Rewarding meal at the Batu Caves